-Micro-Epsilon has currently received a major contract of more than 5,000 inductive displacement measurement systems for the world’s largest, optical and near-infrared telescope.
+Micro-Epsilon manufactures approx. 5,000 inductive displacement measurement systems for the world’s largest, optical and near-infrared telescope.
 This record-breaking project is headed by the ESO (European Southern Observatory).
 The sensors for the revolutionary European Extremely Large Telescope (E-ELT) play a crucial role in this research project.
 Completion is planned in 2024.

 The main mirror alone will have a diameter of 39 meters and comprises 798 single segments.
 These honeycomb segments must be aligned precisely to each other in order to form a perfect optical system.
 The sensors provided by the FAMES consortium (Fogale and Micro-Epsilon), ensure exact positioning to nanometer accuracies.
 Micro-Epsilon is responsible for manufacture of the sensors, which are the most precise ever used in a telescope.
 Predestined for outdoor applications, the sensors stand out due to their long-term temperature stability, as well as their high resistance to external influences.